Jerry-Shaw/Nervsys/README.md

 NervSys is still going on its way, so we are sorry not to have the document done ready for developers.

 Demo module is out and opened here https://github.com/Jerry-Shaw/fruit_picker.
 You can try it with NervSys with detailed comments in the picker.php

+There is a document about java link to NervSys here: https://github.com/muyinchen/woker/tree/master/%E7%A5%9E%E7%BB%8F%E5%85%83%E5%9D%91.
+Keeps updating.